ms-iot/content/win10/SetupMBM.md

     <h2>What you need</h2>
     <ol>
         <li>A PC running Windows 10 Insider Preview.</li>
+        <li>Register with the Microsoft Connect program to download the Windows 10 IoT Core Insider Preview image.
+We release the Windows 10 IoT Core for Raspberry Pi 2 through our program on Microsoft Connect.
+If you have not signed up yet, please go to our program site on <a href="https://connect.microsoft.com/windowsembeddediot/SelfNomination.aspx?ProgramID=8558" target="_blank">Microsoft Connect</a> site to sign up.
+You can find step-by-step instructions for signing up for Microsoft Connect <a href="http://ms-iot.github.io/content/SigninMSConnect.htm" target="_blank">here</a>.
+If you're already signed up for this program on Microsoft Connect and try to sign up again, you will just see a blank page.
         <li>MinnowBoard Max.</li>
         <li>Power supply.</li>
         <li>A 8gb Class 10 (or better) micro SD card.</li>